 - 5.1.4.4.4.
 Verification.
-All Minimum Rated Features for each unit shall be verified through inspection and testing, in accordance with Section 4.5. - 5.1.4.4.4.1.
+All Minimum Rated Features for each unit shall be verified through inspection and testing, in accordance with Section 4.5. - 5.1.4.4.1.
 Exception: If applying Sampling to inspections or testing is permitted by the authority having jurisdiction, each instance of each Sampled Feature is not required to be directly verified.
-For the set of Attached Dwelling Units, all Minimum Rated Features shall be field-verified through inspection and testing of a single Dwelling Unit in the set or distributed across multiple Dwelling Units in the set in accordance with Approved requirements.80 - 5.1.4.4.5.
+For the set of Attached Dwelling Units, all Minimum Rated Features shall be field-verified through inspection and testing of a single Dwelling Unit in the set or distributed across multiple Dwelling Units in the set in accordance with Approved requirements. - 5.1.4.4.5.
 Application of Verification.
 Once all units in the Sampled Project have been verified, a Sampled Rating for each Dwelling Unit is created using the Projected Rating for that Dwelling Unit type and updating the Threshold Specifications of the Minimum Rated Features to reflect the poorest performance for each Minimum Rated Feature that has been verified through inspections and testing in that Dwelling Unit.
 The final Energy Rating for this Dwelling Unit shall report the Energy Rating Index that comports with these inputs. - 5.1.4.4.5.1.
 Exception: If applying Sampling to inspections or testing is permitted by the authority having jurisdiction, once verification is complete, the Threshold Specifications of the Minimum Rated Features in each Projected Rating must be updated in the Approved Software Rating Tool that generates the Energy Rating to reflect the worst performance values of each Sampled Feature that has been verified through inspections or testing.
 The final Energy Rating for each Dwelling Unit type shall report the Energy Rating Index that comports with these inputs. - 5.1.4.4.5.1.1.
 If any Failures occur for Minimum Rated Features, only the final performance is used when determining the worst performance value for that Minimum Rated Feature. - 5.1.4.4.5.1.2.
 Every Dwelling Unit in the Sampled Project is represented by one of the Projected Ratings performed.
-A Sampled Rating for each unit is created using the final Energy Rating for that unit type and shall be assigned the same Energy Rating Index as determined by the final Rating for that unit type.
+A Sampled Rating for each unit is created using the final Energy Rating for that

-80 (Informative Note) Section 600 of the RESNET Mortgage Industry National Home Energy Rating Standards or equivalent may be used as criteria for inspection and testing Minimum Rated Features of a sample set of Rated Homes
+&lt;sup>80 (Informative Note) Section 600 of the RESNET Mortgage Industry National Home Energy Rating Standards or equivalent may be used as criteria for inspection and testing Minimum Rated Features of a sample set of Rated Homes.

-^{81 (}Normative Note) A Sampled Rating, where a specific Minimum Rated Feature was directly verified in each unit and not verified using Sampling, is permitted to use the verified performance rather than the worst value for that feature.
+&lt;sup>81 (Normative Note) A Sampled Rating, where a specific Minimum Rated Feature was directly verified in each unit and not verified using Sampling, is permitted to use the verified performance rather than the worst value for that feature.